Schibsted-Tech-Polska/good-guy-http/README.md

                                      // useful for remote caches (e.g. Redis)
   errorLogger: console.error,        // error logging function - a failing cache doesn't break requests, but logs here
                                      // instead
-  postprocess: false                 // pass a function here if you want to postprocess the response before caching/
+  postprocess: false,                // pass a function here if you want to postprocess the response before caching/
                                      // returning it, e.g. function(res) { return JSON.parse(res.body); }
                                      // useful for ensuring that expensive parsing happens only once